Goorob/USERNAME/README.md

 # learning journal
 *Hello everyone*
 # My name is Gorob
-I am a mechatronics engeenering 25 years old
+I am a mechatronics engeenering 25 years old .

 ![image](https://www.eschoolnews.com/files/2018/10/growth-mindset.jpg)

-**Growth mindest**
+#**Growth mindest**
 For me growth mindest is to do a hard work to developed my skills and my self to achive things i will love at the end  and not being a fixed mindest person mean to hear anathor criticsm and except it and when i do amistake i have to move on

 ## To keep myself growth mindest you should :
- 1. work hard
+ 1. work hard efforts can make me stronger
  1.  listen from anthor
  1.  stop blaming your self
 [My github](https://github.com/Goorob)